Phantom covering ideals in categories without enough projective morphisms: Covering ideals of relative phantom morphisms

-Recall that a morphism $f$ is called \emph{projective} if $f \in \Phi(\P_{sp})$, where, $\P_{sp}$ is the smallest proper class whose elements are all split short exact sequences.
-Note that if $\C$ has enough projective objects, then a morphism $f$ is projective if and only if it factors through a projective object.
+Let $f$ be a morphism in an exact category $(\A, \mathcal{E})$.
+It is called \emph{projective} if $f \in \Phi(\mathcal{E}_{sp})$.
+Note that if $(\A,\mathcal{E})$ has enough projective objects, then $f$ is projective if and only if it factors through a projective object. $\A$ said to have \textit{have enough projective morphism} if it has enough $\mathcal{E}_{sp}$-phantom morphisms.

-\begin{proposition} Let $\C$ be a locally finitely presented category.
-Then $\phi\in \Phi(\P_{\aleph_0})$ if and only if it is a direct limit of projective morphisms.